Snowflake-Labs/sfquickstarts/site/sfguides/src/using_snowflake_cortex_and_streamlit_with_geospatial_data/using_snowflake_cortex_and_streamlit_with_geospatial_data.md

 ![events_H3](assets/I021.png)

-We will now add these events onto the map as another layer
+We will now add these events onto the map as another layer.
+Add a new cell and name it **visualise_h3**.

 ```python